Writing your nest book starts at Protagonist Crafts

 What is a premise?

-In case you don’t quite know what “premise” means, here is a quick explanation: Your premise is a sentence or two describing your story in simple terms, and it should include your protagonist, their goal and either some kind of an obstacle or unusual circumstances.
+In case you don’t quite know what “premise” means, here’s a quick explanation: Your premise is a sentence or two describing your story in simple terms, and it should include your protagonist, their goal and either some kind of an obstacle or unusual circumstances.

 For example, the premise of Truman Show is “Truman is the most famous reality TV star in the world – he just doesn’t know it yet.”
 The premise of Calendar Girls is “When a group of friends from the Women’s Institution want to raise money for the local hospital, they end up raising more than a few eyebrows.”

 When you’re just starting out with your book, your premise doesn’t have to sound as cool as Hollywood movies.
-That’s not important at this point in the process.
+Catchiness is not necessary at this point.
 The important thing is that you know what your story is about and that you have enough clarity about it to be able to sum it up in a couple of sentences.

 Take time to plan your novel